Revising Your Work

 Responding to Feedback – Template

-This PDF Download: Responding to Feedback Chart provides a structured approach for writers to respond to reviewers’ feedback.
-This template has four steps that you can use to create a feedback chart.
+This Responding to Feedback – Template provides a structured approach for writers to respond to reviewers’ feedback.
+Follow the four steps to create your own feedback chart.

 NOTE: You can view this document online, but you can also download it as an accessible screen reader document.